ashattock/epi50/README.md

 ## The manuscript

-The code in this repository fully reproduces all analyses and results presented in the following peer-reviewed publication.
+The code in this repository fully reproduces all analyses and results presented in the following peer-reviewed manuscript.
 This manuscript has been accepted for publication in _The Lancet_ and is currently in press.

 Shattock AJ, Johnson HC, Sim SY, Carter A, Lambach P, Hutubessy RC, ... & Bar-Zeev N. [Vaccine contributions to reductions in childhood mortality: quantifying 50 years of the Expanded Programme on Immunization](https://github.com/WorldHealthOrganization/epi50-vaccine-impact/blob/master/manuscript/Accepted%20manuscript%20-%20Contribution%20of%20vaccination%20to%20improved%20child%20survival.pdf). _The Lancet_.
 2024.

-See our [Frequently Asked Questions](https://github.com/WorldHealthOrganization/epi50-vaccine-impact/blob/master/manuscript/Accepted%20manuscript%20-%20Contribution%20of%20vaccination%20to%20improved%20child%20survival.pdf) guide to help aid interpretation of this study and its findings.
+See our [frequently asked questions](https://github.com/ashattock/epi50/blob/master/manuscript/Frequently%20Asked%20Questions.pdf) guide to help aid interpretation of this study and its findings.

 ## The repository